Lapiz-js/dev/readme.md

     - one-to-many
     - null or 0 value
 * adding constructor to Lapiz.parse
-* ViewModels
-* serialize attr with JSON.stringify
 * UI
     - resolver (see currency example)
     - weakMap for attributes
+* Objects
+    - ViewModels via copyProps and on.create
+    - var self = this; closure
+    - serialize attr with JSON.stringify
+    -